Last Updated on October 28, 2024 by Laila Oliveira

 Data is taken from the Climate Data website.

 To an expat, the cultures of Portugal and Italy might appear to be similar.
 In fact, this assumption is not far from the truth because both cultures have a strong focus on food and family.
 The major difference, however, is in the type of food that the two cultures enjoy.
-In the case of Portugal, the local population loves seafood, while Italians cannot live without pasta.
+Italian cuisine, with its regional diversity and famous dishes, is a significant part of the Mediterranean lifestyle, while Portuguese food offers a more affordable gastronomic journey with a diverse range of regional dishes, especially seafood, due to its cultural connection to the Atlantic Ocean.

 Another difference between Portuguese and Italians has to do with their personalities; while in Portugal, the local folk are relatively quieter, Italians are the exact opposite.
 They are passionate and can be quite loud, especially when talking about the things that they love.